 Meyer had an exceptional run with the Buckeyes, and in the 7 seasons he coached them, he had an 83-9 overall record (.902 winning percentage).
 The FOX analyst also led Ohio State to a national championship in 2014, despite two injured QBs, Braxton Miller and J.T.
 Barrett.
 More than the championship title, Meyer is remembered for his perfect 7-0 record against the arch-rival Michigan Wolverines.
 But the cost was steep.
 While his record was exceptional, his family paid the price.

 Meyer met his wife, Shelley Mather Meyer, in 1984 at a university fraternity party while both were attending the University of Cincinnati.
 They tied the knot in 1989.
 Shelly is a registered nurse who spent years teaching clinical and mental health nursing.
 Funnily, it came to light that before signing the contract with Ohio State, Shelly forced Meyer to sign a family contract, requiring him to prioritize family dinners, vacations, and health over work.
-But Meyer couldn’t keep that word with his 16-18-hour shifts in his job.
+But Meyer couldn’t keep up his word with his 16-18-hour shifts in his job.

 The couple has two daughters and one son, all of whom are grown up.
 Nicki Meyer Dennis played Div 1 volleyball at Georgia Tech and is now married to Corey Dennis, a former football player who later served as an offensive assistant under Urban at Ohio State.